Skip to main content

 What is La Pedida?

-La Pedidalah peh-DEE-dah is the traditional Peruvian engagement announcement ceremony where families formally recognize the couple’s intention to marry, typically involving 20-50 guests and costing $500-$2,000 USD.
+La Pedida is the traditional Peruvian engagement announcement ceremony where families formally recognize the couple’s intention to marry, typically involving 20-50 guests and costing $500-$2,000 USD.
 This centuries-old practice originated in colonial times when marriages required formal family agreements and continues today as the first celebration in the wedding journey.

 The modern La Pedida process includes: